Bertram Dobell

 Bertram Dobell (9 January 1842 – 14 December 1914) was an English bookseller, literary scholar, editor, poet, essayist and publisher.
+Largely self-educated, he became a prominent figure in the London literary scene, known for publishing and promoting the works of overlooked and neglected writers.
+Dobell edited and reissued texts by poets such as James Thomson and Thomas Traherne, and contributed his own poetry and literary criticism to the period's cultural life.

 Biography

+Early life and family

-Dobell was born in January 1842 in Battle, East Sussex to Edward, a tailor and his wife Elizabeth.
-He received little education and started work at a young age.
-Dobell married Eleanor Wymer (1847–1910) on 24 July 1869; they had five children.
+Bertram Dobell was born on 9 January 1842 in Battle, East Sussex, the son of Edward Dobell, a tailor, and his wife Elizabeth.
+He received little formal education and entered the workforce at an early age.

+On 24 July 1869, he married Eleanor Wymer (1847–1910).
+The couple had five children.

+Career in bookselling

+In 1872, Dobell opened a newsagent's shop.
+He later established two second-hand bookshops on Charing Cross Road, London, both of which earned a strong reputation among book collectors.

-Dobell opened a newsvendor's shop in 1872; he went on to become the proprietor of two bookshops in Charing Cross Road, which were well respected by contemporary book collectors.
-In addition to continuing "the good tradition which knits writers, printers, vendors, and purchasers of books together," Arthur Quiller-Couch wrote, Dobell was "at pains to make his second-hand catalogues better reading than half the new books printed, and they cost us nothing."
+Dobell became known not only as a bookseller but also as a contributor to the literary culture surrounding book collecting.
+Arthur Quiller-Couch praised him for continuing "the good tradition which knits writers, printers, vendors, and purchasers of books together."
+He further noted that Dobell was "at pains to make his second-hand catalogues better reading than half the new books printed, and they cost us nothing."

+Literary connections

-Dobell formed close friendships with a number of contemporary writers, most notably the poet James Thomson, whose poems he helped publish in book form.
+Dobell developed friendships with several contemporary writers, most notably the poet James Thomson.
+He played an important role in preserving Thomson's literary legacy by editing and publishing his poems in book form.

+Death

-Dobell died from liver cancer at his home in Haverstock Hill, London, in 1914, at the age of 72.
+Dobell died of liver cancer on 14 December 1914 at his home in Haverstock Hill, London.
+He was 72 years old.

 Works

 As an author, Dobell was best known for his editions of the works of Thomas Traherne (whose unpublished manuscripts he had discovered), Shelley, Goldsmith, Strode and James Thomson.

 At first, Dobell issued his books through other publishers, but after some collaborative ventures, he began publishing under his own imprint, beginning with a "cheaper and more popular" edition of Thomson's The City of Dreadful Night in 1899.

 This was followed by a privately published collection of his own verse, Rosemary and Pansies (1901), which, after favorable reception, he reissued in expanded form in 1904.
-This received some praise for its satires and epigrams, and contained, as well, a dozen haikai, one of the first English experiments with the recently-imported Japanese poetic form afterward known as haiku.
+This received some praise for its satires and epigrams, and contained, as well, a dozen haikai, one of the first English experiments with the then recently imported Japanese poetic form afterward known as haiku.

-Dobell's other books included A Century of Sonnets (1910), and the biographies Sidelights on Charles Lamb (1903) and The Laureate of Pessimism: a Sketch of the Life of James Thomson (1910).
+Dobell's other books included A Century of Sonnets (1910), and the biographies Sidelights on Charles Lamb (1903) and The Laureate of Pessimism: A Sketch of the Life of James Thomson (1910).